Research Experience for Undergraduates

 The NSF-funded REU program can only support citizens or permanent residents (including Green Card holders) of the United States, but the University of Illinois Urbana-Champaign Department of Physics is excited to host at least one international student each summer.

-UIUC students interested in attending an REU program are encouraged to explore options at the national site.
-UIUC students can also contact Irene Lira-Andsager for more information.
+Illinois Physics undergraduate students interested in attending an REU program are encouraged to explore options at the national REU website.
+Illinois students can also contact Irene Lira-Andsager for more information on summer research.

 What is it like to be an REU student?